 Space weather refers to the environmental conditions in space.
 It can have a significant effect on the functionality of power grids because the rapid fluctuations in the Earth's magnetic field induce an electric field in the Earth's surface.
 This electric field then drives electrical currents to flow through conductive structures; these are known as geomagnetically induced currents (GICs).
 This can potentially lead to damage to some assets across the electricity system, depending on the asset design, location and geology.

-The Sun experiences 11-year cycles of solar activity; the peak of this is called Solar Maximum.
+The Sun experiences 11-year cycles of solar activity; the peak of this is called the Solar Maximum.
 The Solar Maximum of the current cycle was reached in 2025.
 During the Solar Maximum and the following 2-3 years, solar storms that lead to GICs are statistically more likely.
 Over the last 12 months, NESO and industry stakeholders have been working together in the Space Weather Subgroup to better understand the effects on the GB electricity system and is currently drafting a ‘Space Weather Industry Protocol’ (SWIP).
 The intention is that this will be shared with affected parties in September 2025 and will provide guidelines for operational decision making during an anticipated or actual severe space weather event.
-Following discussions around the protocol, a risk has recently been recognised that some Generators and Interconnectors may potentially alter the operational status of some assets, depending on their understanding of the risk of a severe space weather event to those assets.
-For example, some assets may cease operations entirely whilst others might reduce output (Generation) or flow (Interconnector).
+Following discussions around the protocol, a risk has recently been recognised that some Generators and Interconnector Owners may potentially alter the operational status of their assets, depending on the notification and severity of a space weather event .For example, some assets may cease operations entirely whilst others might reduce output (Generation) or flow (Interconnector).
 If this occurs, it could potentially lead to a shortfall in supply or, in the worst case, system instability.

 Why change?

-To enable NESO and market participants to understand the intended positions of Generators and Interconnectors during a severe space weather event.
+The change is necessary to enable NESO and market participants to understand the intended positions of Generators and Interconnector Owners during a severe space weather event.
 This will ensure NESO can effectively manage the system in real-time.

 The Original Proposal form can be found in Annex 01.